-A guide to limited recourse loans for SMSF trustees
+The essential guide to LRBA loans for SMSF trustees

 Limited Borrowing Recourse Arrangements (LRBA) for self-managed superannuation funds (SMSFs) were given the green light by the Australian government as a way for SMSF trustees to borrow money to buy property.

-The main benefit is that in the event that you default on your mortgage, you are liable to sell the single (or multiple) properties you purchased while the other assets in your SMSF are protected.
+The main benefit is that in the event that you default on your mortgage, you’re liable to sell the single (or multiple) properties you purchased while the other assets in your SMSF are protected.

-There are few lenders that offer SMSF loans but what are the essential facts you need to know about an LRBA to ensure your retirement nest egg is safe?
+There are few lenders that offer SMSF loans so what are the essential facts you need to know about an LRBA to ensure your retirement nest egg is safe?

 How much can you borrow?